Plantagenet Of Lancaster

 On the death of King Henry V in 1422, Humphrey was appointed Lord Protector during the minority of his nephew King Henry VI.
-After the death of his brother, John, Duke of Bedford, which made him heir presumptive to the throne, he claimed the regency, a claim that was strongly contested by his half-uncle, the wealthy and powerful Cardinal Henry Beaufort, Humphrey's quarrel with Beaufort continued with temporary reconciliation for the duration of his lifetime.
+After the death of his brother, John, Duke of Bedford, which made him heir presumptive to the throne, he claimed the regency, a claim that was strongly contested by his half-uncle, the wealthy and powerful Cardinal Henry Beaufort.
+Humphrey's quarrel with Beaufort continued with temporary reconciliation for the duration of his lifetime.
 Henry V's will, rediscovered at Eton College in 1978, actually supported Humphrey's claims.

-Humphrey was married to Jacqueline, Countess of Hainaut and Holland, daughter of William VI, Count of Hainaut at Hadleigh in Essex, sometime before 7 March 1423.
+Humphrey was married his cousin to Jacqueline, Countess of Hainaut and Holland, daughter of William VI, Count of Hainaut.
+The couple married at Hadleigh in Essex, sometime before 7 March 1423.
 Jacqueline had divorced John IV, Duke of Brabant and fled to England in 1421.
 Through this marriage Humphrey acquired the title of Count of Holland, Zeeland and Hainault, his right to bear these titles was contested by Jacqueline's cousin Philip, Duke of Burgundy.
 Humphrey travelled to Hainaut, but had to return to England, leaving Jacqueline behind in Hainaut.
 Philip the Good, the new Duke of Burgundy, backed her ex-husband John IV, and in 1425 Jacqueline surrender to him and was imprisoned in Ghent, her marriage to Humphrey was annulled in 1428 and Jacqueline died disinherited in 1436.

 Philip, Duke of Burgundy attacked Calais in 1436.
 Humphrey, who was appointed garrison commander, marched a force to Ballieul, which came to the rescue of the English defenders of the town.
 Extremely popular with the Londoners and the Commons, who referred to him as 'Good Duke Humphrey' he also had a reputation as a patron of learning and the arts and was a benefactor to the University of Oxford.
 His popularity with the people and his ability to keep the peace earned him the appointment of Chief Justice of South Wales.
 However, his unpopular marriage second marriage to his former mistress Eleanor Cobham provided ammunition for his rivals, the Beauforts who were determined to remove him from a position of power.